Cyclone Viyaru

+The name Viyaru, meaning 'frugality' in Sinhalese, was chosen by Sri Lanka.

 Early in the storm's existence, it brought flooding rains to much of northwestern Indonesia, resulting in significant damage.
 At least four people died and six others were reported missing.
 Offshore, a further 11 people went missing and were feared dead.
 In preparation for the storm, large-scale evacuations were recommended for parts of Myanmar.
-This resulted with people overcrowding boats to escape, and one or several vessels capsized, causing at least 39 deaths; 42 people were rescued while 19 others were unaccounted for and feared dead.
+This resulted in people overcrowding boats to escape, and one or several vessels capsized, causing at least 39 deaths; 42 people were rescued while 19 others were unaccounted for and feared dead.
 The storm's expansive cloud mass also brought unsettled weather to Sri Lanka, Thailand, and southeastern India.
 Severe storms in India and Sri Lanka were responsible for at least 16 fatalities and significant damage; one person died in Thailand.
 Striking Bangladesh in a weaker state than initially expected, the storm caused moderate to severe damage.
 A total of 95,003 poorly constructed huts were damaged or destroyed, 17 people died, and nearly 1.3 million were affected across the country.
-Losses to industry reached ৳20 billion (US$257 million).
+Losses to industry reached $250 million (2013 USD).
 Myanmar was spared damage and further casualties.

 Operationally, the storm was referred to as Mahasen; however, this stirred some controversy from nationalists and officials in Sri Lanka.
 They claimed that the name comes from King Mahasena of Anuradhapura who brought prosperity to the island, thus naming a destructive force of nature after him would be improper.
 As such, Sri Lankan agencies referred to the system as a nameless cyclone and requested that international agencies do the same.
 The name had been submitted to be used in the basin by Sri Lanka in 2003.
 The India Meteorological Department later renamed the system as Viyaru in their final reports and removed Mahasen from all previous archived advisories.